 Name Independent?
 Financially Literate?
-Relevant Education and Experience Douglas P. Hayhurst (Chair) Yes Yes Mr. Hayhurst was an executive with IBM Canada Business Consulting Services and a Partner with PricewaterhouseCoopers Management Consultants.
+Relevant Education and Experience Kathy Bayless Yes Yes Ms. Bayless is a member of the Board and Audit Committee Chair of Veeco Instruments Inc., and a member of the Board and Audit Committee of Energous Corporation.
+Previously Ms. Bayless held various executive roles at public technology companies including Chief Financial Officer and Treasurer at Synaptics, Incorporated and Komag, Incorporated.
+Ms. Bayless is a Certified Public Accountant in California.
+Douglas P. Hayhurst (Chair) Yes Yes Mr. Hayhurst was an executive with IBM Canada Business Consulting Services and a Partner with PricewaterhouseCoopers Management Consultants.
 Prior to that, Mr. Hayhurst held various senior executive management roles with Price Waterhouse including National Deputy Managing Partner (Toronto) and Managing Partner for British Columbia (Vancouver).
 Mr. Hayhurst received a Fellowship (FCA) from the Institutes of Chartered Accountants of British Columbia and of Ontario.
 He has completed the Directors Education Program of the Institute of Corporate Directors and has received his ICD.D designation.
 James Roche (ex officio) Yes Yes Corporate Director of Ballard.
-Mr. Roche is currently President and CEO of Stratford Managers Corporation, and was a founding member and executive at Newbridge Networks Corporation.
-He subsequently co-founded Tundra Semiconductor Corporation, and was President and CEO of the publicly-traded company.
+Mr. Roche is currently President and CEO of Stratford Managers Corporation and was a founding member and executive at Newbridge Networks Corporation.
+He

+Name Independent?
+Financially Literate?
+Relevant Education and Experience subsequently co-founded Tundra Semiconductor Corporation, and was President and CEO of the publicly-traded company.
 Mr. Roche has also served as President and CEO of CMC Microsystems and ThinkRF Corp.
 Janet Woodruff Yes Yes Ms. Woodruff was acting CEO to the Transportation Investment Corporation from 2014 to 2015, advisor to the board (2013-2014) and interim Chief Financial Officer (2012-2013).
 Formerly Vice President and Special Advisor to BC Hydro from 2010 to 2011; Interim President (2009-2010) and Vice President, Corporate Services and Chief Financial Officer (2007-2008) of BC Transmission Corporation.
 Formerly, Chief Financial Officer and Vice President, Systems Development and Performance of Vancouver Coastal Health from 2003 to 2007.